How To Get Rid Of Dandelions

 Controlling Dandelions in Lawns

 Most lawns that use a lawn service don’t have extensive dandelions.
 That’s because lawn services apply a “broad-leaf” weed killer at the optimum time in summer.
 This appropriately named weed killer destroys the broad-leafed plants such as dandelions and leaves the thin-leafed plants—like your grass.
+They also apply a pre-emergent herbicide (a weed killer that prevents seeds from ever germinating) on the lawn as well.

 Other Links Of Interest: